angry-tony/A-collection-of-OSS-tools/README.md

 * [tldr](https://github.com/tldr-pages/tldr) - Simplified and community-driven man pages, cuts out a lot of cruft
 * [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 * [Unix Rosetta Stone](http://bhami.com/rosetta.html) - The one and only resource for a mixed Linux/Unix environment
+* [Unix Toolbox](http://cb.vu/unixtoolbox.xhtml) - A collection of Unix/Linux/BSD commands and tasks for advanced users